Mailbag: Will Seahawks keep 4 running backs, and what will they do with them?

 Brooks will be back at some point, maybe not for the start of the season, but the team is optimistic.

-The Seahawks also have backup ILBs third-year player Jon Rhattigan, who filled in for Wagner in the middle Thursday with the starters when he was taking a break, and second-year player Vi Jones, who can play the weakside (and wears the same No. 50 Wright did for years).
+The Seahawks also have backup ILBs Jon Rhattigan, a third-year player who filled in for Wagner in the middle Thursday with the starters when Wagner was taking a break, and Vi Jones, second-year player who can play the weakside (and wears the same No. 50 Wright did for years).

 Also back is Nick Bellore, whose main function is special teams — he’s been a captain the last two years.
 Bellore has 12 career linebacker starts with the 49ers in 2016 and 2017 and has played a few snaps for the Seahawks there.